BasujitaBhattacharya/LogicAppWorkflow/README.md

 ## **Azure Pipelines**
-The .pipelines folder contains examples of how to deploy a workflow for the logic app.
+- The .pipelines folder contains examples of how to deploy a workflow for the logic app.
+- Before using this sample you need to set the value of serviceBus_connectionString in LogicApps > Settings > Configrations > Connection Strings with the Primary/Secondary Connection String of Service Bus RootManageSharedAccessKey.

 ### CI Pipeline
 Build code and creates a zip of the project
 Swaps out parameter files configured specifically for the azure environment